dsmith4-godaddy/pagely-demo-cicd/README.md

 * You can create an integration ID and secret in [Atomic](https://atomic.pagely.com/), then put those and your app ID in the appropriate file under .github/workflows .
 * Want to publish from the same repo, to multiple Pagely apps (say, using the same code base for both a staging site, and a production site)?
 No problem, again look at the files in .github/workflows -- we use the same integration info for two sites, varying only on the app's numeric ID.
 (You could also use GitHub reusable workflows, or other approaches; this is just one simple example.)
 * Git submodules are supported.
-Be sure to add the "with/submodules" snippet to your deploy workflow.
+Be sure to add the "with/submodules" snippet to your deploy workflow, and remember to do a periodic `git submodule update --recursive --remote` or similar.